microsoft/pxt-adafruit/docs/blocks/variables/var.md

 3. Drag a block type on the right-side of the [assignment operator](/blocks/variables/assign) and click the down arrow to change the variable name.

-A variable is created for the number returned by the [brightness](/reference/led/brightness) function.
+A variable is created for the number returned by the **light level** function.

 ```blocks
 let b = led.brightness();